Mississippi River crest revised upward

 Excessive rainfall upriver has led to a revised forecast of a higher Mississippi River crest at Cape Girardeau.

-The river gauge at Cape Girardeau stood at 33.5 feet Thursday afternoon, about 1.5 feet above flood stage and about a half-foot higher than had been predicted that morning.
+The river gage at Cape Girardeau stood at about 34.5 feet Friday afternoon, about 2.5 feet above flood stage and about a a foot higher than had been predicted earlier last week.

 According to the NWS, the revised forecast is based on recent rainfall amounts along the Mississippi River basin north of Cape Girardeau, as well as anticipated precipitation in the next few days.